 They fought to defend their country, either the Union--"the best Government ever made"--or the Confederate states, where their very homes and families were under siege.
 Soldiers on both sides harkened back to the Founding Fathers, and the ideals of the American Revolution.

 The Scorpion's Sting: Antislavery and the Coming of the Civil WarW.
-W. Norton & Company #ad - The Scorpion's Sting: Antislavery and the Coming of the Civil War #ad - It captures their long-standing strategy for peaceful abolition: they would surround the slave states with a cordon of freedom, constricting slavery and inducing the social crisis in which the peculiar institution would die.
+W. Norton & Company #ad - It captures their long-standing strategy for peaceful abolition: they would surround the slave states with a cordon of freedom, constricting slavery and inducing the social crisis in which the peculiar institution would die.
 The image opens a fresh perspective on antislavery and the coming of the Civil War, brilliantly explored here by one of our greatest historians of the period.

 A washington post notable work of nonfictionThe image of a scorpion surrounded by a ring of fire, stinging itself to death, was widespread among antislavery leaders before the Civil War.

 The Supreme CourtCQ Press #ad - In successive chapters, the book examines major aspects of the court, including the selection, backgrounds, and departures of justices; the creation of the Court's agenda; the decision-making process and the factors that shape the Court's decisions; the substance of the Court's policies; and the Court's impact on government and American society.

 The Supreme Court #ad - Delving deeply into personalities and procedures, reach, author Lawrence Baum provides a balanced explanation of the Court’s actions and the behavior of its justices as he reveals its complexity, and influence.
 Supreme Court.
 Connecting recent events to their effects on the courts, and society, policy, the Thirteenth Edition of The Supreme Court provides a brief yet comprehensive introduction to the U.